 If your course book is not available yet, the Library's contact persons for readers with disabilities will help you order recordings.
 It takes approximately 8 weeks to record a book.
 During this time you will receive parts of the book as they become available.

 You can listen to talking books with an mp3-player, on a computer, or in an app for smartphones and tablets.

-The Reading Studio is located in the Blåsenhus Library and is equipped with two adapted computer stations.
+The Reading Studio is located in the Blåsenhus Library and is equipped with an adapted computer station.

 Contact firstname.lastname@example.org if you want book an introduction.

 - Word-files into sound - for example you can convert your assignments to speech and listen to it.